ronangaillard/ronangaillard.github.io/content/about/index.md

 title: About me
 date: 2020-10-24 17:51:42
 type: "about"
-draft: false # hot fix to hide from front page
+draft: true # hot fix to hide from front page
 ---

 I'm Ronan Gaillard an Embedded System Engineer as well as a sailor with boat based in Saint-Malo France.